 Biography

-She has edited three anthologies on narrative medicine, creative nonfiction, and poetry.
-With Dinty W. Moore and Renée K. Nicholson, she edited Bodies of Truth: Personal Narratives on Illness, Disability, and Medicine (University of Nebraska Press, 2019), an anthology of narrative medicine essays which won the Gold Medal in the anthology category of the Foreword INDIES Book of the Year Awards; with Jen Hirt, she edited Creating Nonfiction: Twenty Essays and Interviews with the Writers (State University of New York Press, 2016), which also won the Gold Medal in the anthology category of the Foreword INDIES Book of the Year Awards; and with Todd Davis, she edited Making Poems: Forty Poems with Commentary by the Poets (State University of New York Press, 2010).
+With Kwoya Fagin Maples, she is editing an anthology of docupoetics forthcoming from Wesleyan University Press; with Dinty W. Moore and Renée K. Nicholson, she edited Bodies of Truth: Personal Narratives on Illness, Disability, and Medicine (University of Nebraska Press, 2019), an anthology of narrative medicine essays which won the Gold Medal in the anthology category of the Foreword INDIES Book of the Year Awards; with Jen Hirt, she edited Creating Nonfiction: Twenty Essays and Interviews with the Writers (State University of New York Press, 2016), which also won the Gold Medal in the anthology category of the Foreword INDIES Book of the Year Awards; and with Todd Davis, she edited Making Poems: Forty Poems with Commentary by the Poets (State University of New York Press, 2010).

-Her awards include the Dorothy Sargent Rosenberg Poetry Prize, the Rattle Poetry Prize Readers’ Choice Award, a Best of the Net Award, the Foley Poetry Award, the National Writers' Union Poetry Award judged by Donald Hall, The Normal School Poetry Prize judged by Nick Flynn, the WISE Women Tribute Award in Arts & Letters, induction into the Blair County Arts Hall of Fame, and fellowships from the Pennsylvania Council on the Arts, the Maryland State Arts Council, the Virginia Center for the Creative Arts, and the Institute for Arts and Humanities.
+Her awards include the Dorothy Sargent Rosenberg Poetry Prize, Best Microfiction 2024, the Rattle Poetry Prize Readers’ Choice Award, a Best of the Net Award, the Foley Poetry Award, the National Writers' Union Poetry Award judged by Donald Hall, The Normal School Poetry Prize judged by Nick Flynn, the WISE Women Tribute Award in Arts & Letters, induction into the Blair County Arts Hall of Fame, and fellowships from the Pennsylvania Council on the Arts, the Maryland State Arts Council, the Virginia Center for the Creative Arts, and the Institute for Arts and Humanities.
+Her poetry has been featured on Garrison Keillor's The Writer's Almanac.

 Murphy earned her bachelor’s degree in English with a philosophy minor from Washington College and her Master of Fine Arts degree in English from the University of Massachusetts, Amherst, where she was an M.F.A.
 Fellow and wrote her thesis under the direction of James Tate.